-GRADE POINT AVERAGE REQUIREMENT FOR ART EDUCA-TION MAJORS In the Art Education program it is the student's responsibility to maintain a cumulative grade point average of 2.50 at the end of each term.
+GRADE POINT AVERAGE REQUIREMENT FOR ART EDUCATION MAJORS In the Art Education program it is the student's responsibility to maintain a cumulative grade point average of 2.50 at the end of each term.
 Additionally, teacher candidates must maintain a cumulative grade point average of 2.70 in Art Education courses.
 Only grades of "C" or better will be accepted in required art education courses.
-If a student receives a grade of "C" or better, The higher grade is always recorded for purposes of calculating cumulative GPA; each attempt is counted as "credits attempted" but only the attempt associated with the higher grade is counted as a successfully completed course for purposes of the Pace/Course Completion Rate.
+If a student receives a grade of "C-" or below they must retake the course to obtain a grade of "C" or better.
+The higher grade is always recorded for purposes of calculating cumulative GPA; each attempt is counted as "credits attempted" but only the attempt associated with the higher grade is counted as a successfully completed course for purposes of the Pace/Course Completion Rate.
 The Center for Tutoring and Writing 17 is available for all students seeking assistance with any course content.